-The Sleep Medicine Advisory Committee held its fall meeting on Wednesday, December 7, 2022.
-The agenda provided an opportunity to update the Advisory Committee on activity at ABIM and allowed for discussion of pressing issues in the field.
-The Sleep Medicine Advisory Committee was joined by guests from the American Academy of Pediatrics (AAP), the American Academy of Sleep Medicine (AASM), the American Thoracic Society (ATS) and the Society for Behavioral Sleep Medicine (SBSM).
+The Geriatric Medicine Board held its fall meeting on Wednesday, September 27, 2023.
+The agenda provided an opportunity to update the Geriatric Medicine Board on activity at ABIM and allowed for discussion of pressing issues in the field.
+The Specialty Board was joined for a portion of the meeting* by representatives of AMDA: The Society for Post-Acute and Long-Term Care Medicine (AMDA) and the American Geriatrics Society (AGS).

 The following is a summary of the fall meeting.

 Prior to the meeting, members and guests of the Geriatric Medicine Board had the opportunity to review a video update from Richard J. Baron, MD, MACP, President and Chief Executive Officer of ABIM and ABIM Foundation, reflecting on current issues for ABIM and the internal medicine community.
 Dr. Baron invited the Specialty Board to discuss these topics, including:

 - Recent public conversations and press coverage around the value of ABIM’s Maintenance of Certification (MOC) program.

 - Engagement of early career physicians and trainees in ABIM’s work and how members of ABIM governance can facilitate conversations with colleagues and leaders in their disciplines to foster better understanding of ABIM’s mission and programs.